 The concept of Tango Nuevo was created outside Argentina from the need of some people to label what for them was somehow different.
 The reality is that its essence keeps the same.
 What's new (nuevo) is the increased amount of information we now have about this dance.
-This information or richer technique is based on the traditional concepts of Tango.
+This information help us have a much richer technique but is still based on the same traditional concepts of Tango.
 So, Tango Nuevo, is not a different style, but it's simply a better Tango.

-(Yes, it's very different from what you think you know/been told)
+(Yes, it's very different from what you think you know or been told)

 Enjoy the rest of the article!

 Certainly, today we could talk about a new tango.

 Historically, tango has surprised analysts with its effects on social classes.
 So much so that it has been said that for example in Buenos Aires, tango has emerged in the lower classes, then making its ascent to the upper or aristocratic classes.
 Fact that for many has been transcendental for tango.
 It has also been said that on the contrary in Europe tango made its appearance in the upper classes and then descended towards the bourgeoisie.

 Although this game of ascents and descents could be true, it is much more interesting to note that precisely what happens today with tango throughout the world has no relationship with any type of movement between social classes.

 And this fact is remarkable precisely because nowadays people from all kinds of social extraction access danced tango, even more so, people of all kinds.
 There are no restrictions.
 We find rich, poor, intellectuals, neophytes, prestigious, despicable, famous, unknown, intelligent, gross, fat, skinny, executives, workers, cute, ugly, vip class, economic class, big businessmen, street vendors, public officials, unemployed, aristocrats and anyone.
 What really matters is that you dance well.
 This would then be one of the first important elements that would be demonstrating the presence of a “new tango”.